grafana/k6-docs/docs/sources/v0.47.x/using-k6/metrics/reference.md

 ---
 title: Built-in metrics
-excerpt: A reference of built-in metrics for different supported protocols.
+description: A reference of built-in metrics for different supported protocols.
 weight: 000
 ---